DCotterill/halixia-hugo/content/ma/sex-for-health-1062.md

 layout: static
 ---

-A healthy sex life has many benefits for older adults
+A healthy sex life has many benefits for older adults.

 Having sex is a really important part of overall health and happiness, and people that have it, tend to live longer, this article talks about the benefits of a healthy sex life for older adults.